 I offer four exercises under Creative Commons for non-commercial teaching.
 If you want to teach internally, we typically allow use of those, and negotiate paid licenses for others.

 - Do you travel?

 I’m in London.
 I’ll try get to your office and back in a day.
 If you’re close to a mainline station or airport and not much further than Manchester, Bristol or Amsterdam, that’ll work.
 Otherwise, I tend to travel out the day before, and try to get back to London in the evening of the last day of the workshop.
 If you want me further afield, that’s fine – we’ll sort out logistics.
 And, if you’re flexible with dates, I may be able to visit your office from somewhere closer than London.
 I'll pass on travel and accomodation at cost, and if you need me to be on the road a lot, I'll add a per-diem.

 - What are your typical travel expenses?

 I generally waive travel if you’re in Central London.
-For workshops in the South-East, travel typically costs around £50 per day.
-For longer trips, I often need to stay a night, and have to take a cab as well as a train, so travel is around £120, and accommodation around £90 / night.
-For workshops in Europe, travel is typically around £200, and accommodation around £100/night.
+For workshops in the South-East, travel typically costs under £70 per day.
+For longer trips, I often need to stay a night, and have to take a cab as well as a train, so travel is around £150, and accommodation around £130 / night.
+For workshops in Europe, travel is typically around £250, and accommodation around £150/night.

 - What size of group?

 The workshops go best with five or more.
 If we’re doing a coached workshop, where I get to work with everyone directly, I keep numbers to 12 or fewer.
 If you need me to teach more, I can adjust many exercises for small groups.
 For conferences, I’ll often have 40-80, which brings different challenges.
 I have a few exercises that I’ve run with more than 100.